Who has the cheapest standing charge in the UK

-This guide will help you learn about Standing Charges.
-Knowing about them can help you make better choices about using energy and maybe even save some money.
+Knowing about standing charges can help you make better choices about using energy and maybe even save some money.
 It doesn't matter if you own your home, rent it, or just want to know more about energy; understanding this can help make your energy bill clearer and easier to manage.

 You might wonder if there are any energy deals without a Standing Charge.
 Sadly, they're rare.
 Most times, you have to pay this charge even if you don't use any energy.
 This charge is for your home to be connected to the energy network.